-Even if critical incidents occur, clients and all stakeholders hope that enterprises will continue their critical business or recover as soon as possible.
+Even if critical incidents occur, customers and all stakeholders hope that enterprises will continue their critical business or recover as soon as possible.
 Therefore, enterprises should fully understand the needs and expectations of stakeholders and actively adopt BCM in their management strategy.

-There have been many major earthquakes, floods, etc. that caused enormous damage around the world, forcing enterprises to suspend operations.
-History shows that even if an enterprise avoids having to close but takes a long time to recover and loses customers, it will struggle to regain the same customers.
+There have been many natural disasters like large-scale earthquakes that caused enormous damage around the world, forcing enterprises to suspend operations.
+History shows that even if an enterprise managed to avoid closing, it takes a long time to recover and it is not easy to regain the customers who left during the disaster.

 Recently, enterprises have promoted the division of work and outsourcing to improve productivity.
-Therefore, if certain enterprises involved in the supply of raw materials, the production of parts, assembly, transportation, sales, etc. suffer in a disaster, the whole supply chain may fail and affect not only domestic but also international enterprises.12
+Therefore, if certain enterprises involved in the supply of raw materials, the production of parts, assembly, transportation, sales, etc. suffer in a disaster, the whole supply chain may fail and affect not only domestic but also international enterprises.
+13

-Therefore, it is increasingly important for enterprises to introduce BCM so that they can continue their critical business or recover operations as soon as possible under any conditions and thereby survive and fulfill their supply responsibilities, etc. to customers and society as a whole.13
+Therefore, it is increasingly important for enterprises to introduce BCM so that they can continue their critical business or recover operations as soon as possible under any conditions and thereby survive and fulfill their supply responsibilities, etc. to customers and society as a whole.14

 BCM is also indispensable from the viewpoint of the responsibilities of enterprises in society and the local community.
 In Japan's "Basic Disaster Management Plan" under the Disaster Countermeasure Basic Act, one of the roles of enterprises is described as follows: "Enterprises should make efforts to establish and operate a business continuity plan to continue their critical operations."
-In the Disaster Countermeasure Basic Act amended in FY2013, the following provision concerning the obligations of business operators was added: "Business operators engaged in the business of supplying or providing goods, materials or services which are indispensable to disaster emergency measures or disaster management shall in principle strive to continue to conduct such business even after a disaster, and cooperate with disaster management measures which are taken by the central and local governments regarding their business operations."
-(Article 7, paragraph 2)14
+In the Disaster Countermeasure Basic Act amended in FY2013, the following provision concerning the obligations of business operators was added: "Business operators engaged in the business of supplying or disaster management shall in principle strive to continue to conduct such business even after a disaster, and cooperate with disaster management measures which are taken by the central and local governments regarding their business operations."
+(Article 7, paragraph 2)15

-12 After the Great East Japan Earthquake, domestic impacts spread to other countries.
+13 After the Great East Japan Earthquake, domestic impacts spread to other countries.
 Conversely, the impact of the floods in Thailand spread to Japan.
 In view of the importance of supply chains, BCM should be introduced.

-13 In addition to supply responsibilities, enterprises must comply with laws and local regulations (holding of general shareholders' meetings, and deadlines for submitting tax returns, securities reports, side effects reports, etc.) and fulfill their obligations to pay suppliers, employees, etc.
+14 In addition to supply responsibilities, enterprises must comply with laws and local regulations (holding of general shareholders' meetings, and deadlines for submitting tax returns, securities reports, side effects reports, etc.) and fulfill their obligations to pay suppliers, employees, etc.